matt-gretton-dann/gd-posix-apps/docs/utilities/bc.md

    the array.

  * The absolute form of a number may be calculated using the `abs()` expression.

+ * `return foo;` is valid.

+ * No newline needed after opening brace of a function definition.

 ## Lexing & Parsing